Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/quickstart.md

 ```sql
 (select 1) union (select 2)
 ```
-2. If I don't tell you to find a limited set of results in the SQL query, you should limit the number of responses to 10.
+2. If I don't tell you to find a limited set of results in the sql query or question, you MUST limit the number of responses to 10.
 3. Text / string where clauses must be fuzzy match e.g ilike %keyword%
 4. Make sure to generate a single Snowflake SQL code snippet, not multiple.
 5. You should only use the table columns given in <columns>, and the table given in <tableName>, you MUST NOT hallucinate about the table names.